Is Retiring in Panama Right For You?

 Once you’re retired, you don’t need to be in such a hurry anyway!

-There are many very modern parts of Panama.
-But not all areas are modern.
+There are many very modern parts of Panama, but not all areas are modern.
 You won’t find the same stores.
 There is no Walmart.
-You’ll find what you need in Panama.
-And you’ll find most of what you want in Panama too.
+You’ll find what you need in Panama, and you’ll find most of what you want in Panama, too.
 There’s always Amazon for other things.
 It takes about a week to get an Amazon order delivered to Panama.

 The primary language is Spanish in Panama, so you will hear Spanish being spoken everywhere you go.
 If you live in a town with a high concentration of ex-pats, more English is spoken, and you can get by without knowing much Spanish.